Stake logo

 Share

 Nuclear energy has once been the future of energy generation worldwide, but nations have steered away from it due to risk perceptions.
-While the search for clean energy dictates ESG mandates and energy scarcity roams the world, nuclear might be on the rise again, with uranium miners last year outperforming the broader stock market.
-Uranium investors have been engaged in the rising energy source and have been actively investing in Australian shares this year.
+While the search for clean energy dictates ESG mandates and energy scarcity roams the world, nuclear energy stocks might be on the rise again, with uranium miners in 2022 outperforming the broader stock market.
+The nuclear fuel reached above US$100 at the beginning of 2024, the first time since 2007, causing a rally for uranium stocks on the ASX.

 Company Name